xd-liu/geometry-processing-smoothing/README.md

 ## Discrete Laplacian

-There are many ways to derive a discrete approximation of the Laplacian $\Delta $ operator on a triangle mesh using:
+There are many ways to derive a discrete approximation of the Laplacian $\Delta$ operator on a triangle mesh using:

  - [finite volume method](https://en.wikipedia.org/wiki/Finite_volume_method),
     - "The solution of partial differential equations by means of electrical